The Minority Contractor Capital Access Program (MCCAP) is a collaboration between the Western Reserve Community Fund and the Akron Urban League.

 What is MCCAP?

 The Minority Contractor Capital Access Program (MCCAP) is a collaboration between the Western Reserve Community Fund and the Akron Urban League that provides financial and technical assistance to Akron and Summit County-based minority, women, LGBTQ+, Veteran and Disabled-owned businesses in the construction trades.
 Eligible businesses apply and are evaluated based on need, experience, and growth potential.
 Once accepted, those businesses are given the opportunity to apply for financial assistance in the form of short-term loans to pay for costs related to specific construction contracts.
 Participants are also connected to educational resources including training and certification programs that will help their business grow.
-The program is designed to support minority-owned and other disadvantaged construction businesses and and them with the best opportunities for long-term success and stability.
+The program is designed to support minority-owned and other disadvantaged construction businesses and provide them with the best opportunities for long-term success and stability.

 MCCAP’s target market is disadvantaged start-up and small businesses in the contracting industry owned and operated by the following: